 Basic Details

-Why is this study needed?
+1. Why is this study needed?

-People with Von Willebrand disease (VWD) have blood that does not clot as well as it should.
-This means that they may bleed more easily.
-There are 3 types of VWD, with Type 3 VWD being the rarest and most severe.
 Symptoms include easy bruising, nose bleeds, bleeding gums, heavy menstrual periods, and prolonged bleeding from small cuts or after dental work, childbirth, or surgery.
-People with more severe symptoms can experience bleeding in organs, joints and muscles, causing pain, swelling, and stiffness.
+People with more severe symptoms can experience spontaneous bleeding in organs, joints and muscles, causing pain, swelling, and stiffness.

 This study is testing a medicine called emicizumab.
-It is being developed to prevent bleeds caused by type 3 VWD.
+It is being developed to prevent bleeds caused by Type 3 VWD.
 Emicizumab is an experimental medicine.
 This means health authorities (like the U.S. Food and Drug Administration and European Medicines Agency) have not approved emicizumab for the treatment of VWD.
 Emicizumab is approved for treating another blood-clotting disorder called ‘haemophilia A’.

 This study aims to test how safe emicizumab is, how well it works to prevent bleeds in people with Type 3 VWD, and to understand what happens to emicizumab once it is in the body and the effects it has on the body.

-Who can take part in the study?
+2. Who can take part in the study?

-How does this study work?
+3. How does this study work?

 People will be screened to check if they are able to participate in the study.
 The screening period will take place from 1 month before the start of treatment.

-- Group A - emicizumab as an injection under the skin every week for the first 4 weeks, then every 2 weeks
+- Group A: emicizumab as an injection under the skin every week for the first 4 weeks, then every 2 weeks

-- Group B - standard on-demand therapy given according to approval or local guidelines
+- Group B: standard on-demand therapy given according to approval or local guidelines

-These participants will have a 2 in 3 chance of being placed in Group A and a 1 in 3 chance of being placed in Group B.
+These participants will have a 2 in 3 chance of being placed in Group A and a 1 in 3 chance of being placed in Group B. This means they are twice as likely to receive emicizumab than standard on-demand treatment.

-- Group C - emicizumab as an injection under the skin every week for the first 4 weeks, then every 2 weeks
+- Group C: emicizumab as an injection under the skin every week for the first 4 weeks, then every 2 weeks

 This is an open-label study.
 This means everyone involved, including the participant and the study doctor, will know the study treatment the participant has been given.

-What are the main results measured in this study?
+4. What are the main results measured in this study?

 Other key results measured in the study include: